zdenek-nemec/sandbox/README.md

 * `ahk-demos` - AutoHotkey tutorials and demonstrations
 * `bash-demos` - Bash tutorials and demonstrations
-* `binec` - Everything that is not sorted yet
+* `binec` - Everything that is not sorted out yet
+* `energy-supplier-comparison` - Comparison of energy supplier offers
+* `file-explorer` - Tool for locating files and saving basic information about them
-* `heroes3` - Ideas related to the TBS Heroes of Might and Magic 3
+* `heroes3` - Ideas related to the turn based strategy game Heroes of Might and Magic 3
 * `intermediate-tools` - Experimental tools for CSG Intermediate
+* `janca` - Janca
 * `java-demos` - Java tutorials and demonstrations
 * `json-to-csv-converter` - Experimental application for JSON-CSV conversion
 * `markdown-demos` - Markdown tutorials and demonstrations
 * `math-demos` - Demonstration of mathematical operations and problem solving
-* `outlier-detector` - PoC outlier detector in statistical data
+* `outlier-detector` - Outlier detector in statistical data
 * `python-demos` - Python tutorials and demonstrations
 * `spring-demos` - Java Spring tutorials and demonstrations